April 3, 2019

-MigratoryData implements an efficient proprietary communication protocol that adds to each message a small constant overhead (see details in MigratoryData Performance Benchmarking Guide).
+MigratoryData implements an efficient proprietary communication protocol that adds to each message a small constant overhead.

-Fresh data available on the server is delivered to users in milliseconds (see details in MigratoryData Performance Benchmarking Guide).
+Fresh data available on the server is delivered to users in milliseconds.

-MigratoryData Server scales up to 10 Gbps on 10 Gigabit Ethernet while streaming 2 million messages per second on a single 1U server (see some throughput results in MigratoryData Performance Benchmarking Guide).
+MigratoryData Server scales up to 10 Gbps on 10 Gigabit Ethernet while streaming 2 million messages per second on a single 1U server.

 MigratoryData Server uses HTTPS, TLS/SSL encryption, dual firewalls, and entitlement.
 Section 5.3 is focused on security.